On the moduli space of positive Ricci curvature metrics on homotopy spheres

-In [C], R. Carr proved that the space of positive scalar curvature metrics on the spheres $S^{4k-1}$ has infinitely many path-components.
-It is not difficult to see that Carr's arguments apply equally well - with the same conclusion - to any exotic sphere in these dimensions which bounds a parallelisable manifold.
+As an immediate corollary we see that $\ric (\Sigma)$ must also have infinitely many components.
+Note that it does {\it not} follow from this that either $\scal (\Sigma)$ or the moduli space $\scal (\Sigma)/\hbox{Diff}(\Sigma)$ must have infinitely many components, as to deduce this would require further information about the distribution of positive Ricci curvature metrics among the positive scalar curvature metrics.
+In fact, both of these positive scalar curvature spaces {\it do} have infinitely many components.
+For example it is not difficult to see (though not pointed out in [C]) that Carr's arguments apply equally well - with the same conclusion - to any exotic sphere in these dimensions which bounds a parallelisable manifold.

-In [KS], M. Kreck and S. Stolz strengthened this result considerably.
+In [KS], M. Kreck and S. Stolz strengthened Carr's result considerably.
 They showed that for any closed spin manifold $M^{4k-1}$ ($k > 1$) which admits a positive scalar curvature metric and for which $H^1(M;\hbox{\bb Z}/2)=0$, the moduli space of positive scalar curvature metrics has infinitely many components.
-They then use this result to prove that the moduli space of Ricci positive metrics on certain homogeneous 7-manifolds with $SU(3) \times SU(2) \times U(1)$ symmetry has infinitely many components.
-To the best of our knowledge, these are the only examples of Ricci positive manifolds in the literature for which the moduli space of Ricci positive metrics is shown to have infintely many components.
+They then used this result to prove that the moduli space of Ricci positive metrics on certain homogeneous 7-manifolds with $SU(3) \times SU(2) \times U(1)$ symmetry has infinitely many components.
+To the best of our knowledge, apart from Theorem A above, these are the only examples of Ricci positive manifolds in the literature for which the moduli space of Ricci positive metrics has been shown to have infintely many components.
+As the Kreck-Stolz examples all occur in dimension 7, Theorem A also demonstrates for the first time that the following corollary is true:

-The aim of this paper is to establish further examples of this type, and in particular to show that this phenomenon occurs not just in dimension seven, but through an infinite range of dimensions.
-Specifically, we study the moduli space of positive Ricci curvature metrics on those homotopy spheres in dimensions $4k-1$ which bound a parallelisable manifold.
-Note that in each case, this set of Ricci positive metrics is non-empty [W1], [W2].
-Our main goal is to establish \proclaim Theorem A. Let $\Sigma^{4k-1}$ be any homotopy sphere bounding a parallelisable manifold, where $k > 1$.
-Let ${\cal M}(\Sigma)$ denote the space of all smooth Riemannian metrics on $\Sigma$, equipped with the $C^{\infty}$ topology, and denote by ${\cal R}(\Sigma)$ the subset consisting of all Ricci positive metrics.
-Give ${\cal R}(\Sigma)$ the induced topology from ${\cal M}(\Sigma)$.
-Then the moduli space ${\cal R}(\Sigma)/\hbox{Diff}(\Sigma)$ has infinitely many components.
+\proclaim Corollary B. There are manifolds in infinitely many dimensions for which the moduli space of Ricci positive metrics has infintely many components.